 Leadership team

-As the strategic lead for Glasgow Life’s Culture, Tourism and Events portfolio, Billy is responsible for the promotion of Glasgow as a leading cultural and major events centre with an unrivalled leisure and business tourism offer; inspiring more local, national and overseas visitors to come to Glasgow and boosting the city’s tourism economy.
+As Director of Culture, Tourism and Events, Billy is responsible for the promotion of Glasgow as a leading cultural and major events centre.

-In his role, Billy leads the work of the Glasgow Convention Bureau, which coordinates the city’s bids for more than 100 prestigious conferences and business events annually.
-He also provides leadership across Glasgow Life’s arts, music and cultural venues, including Glasgow Royal Concert Hall and Tramway, as well as the city’s world-renowned museums and civic collections.
-Billy’s role underpins Glasgow Life’s commitment to improving the mental, physical and economic wellbeing of Glasgow’s communities through the power of culture and sport.
+In his role, Billy leads the work of the Glasgow Convention Bureau, which coordinates the city’s bids for more than 100 conferences and business events annually.
+He also provides leadership across Glasgow Life’s diverse portfolio of arts, music and cultural venues.

 • Jan Buchanan